-If you're in the market for a touchless kitchen faucet, you're in luck!
+If you're in the market for a best touchless kitchen faucet, you're in luck!
 We've put together a list of the best motion-activated faucets that money can buy.
 They're all different in terms of functions and features, but all of them will get the job done, so read on to figure out which model is right for you.

 Our Best Touchless Faucet Picks for 2018